willkoehler/my_blog/_posts/2016-12-22-navigation-experimental-custom-transition-2.md

 ![opacity code](/images/navigation-custom-transition/cliff-diagram.png)

-Sounds useful, right?
+The cliff, in the card stack transition in particular, is an important performance tuning.
+Because composing translucent scenes is expensive, we should always try to minimize the number of translucent layers.
+Here when the photo grid scene is completely covered, we want to set its opacity to `0` to avoid unnecessary composition.

+In comparison, the code below suffers from composition overhead because it leaves the opacity of photo grid non-zero even when it's off screen:

+{% highlight jsx %}
+const opacity = position.interpolate({
+  inputRange:  [index - 1, index, index + 1],
+  outputRange: [1,         1,     0.3      ],
+});
+{% endhighlight %}

 Let's recap what we've learned about the `NavigationCardStack` so far:

 - `inputRange: [index - 1, index, index + 1]`: with this single input range, we are able to express concisely both photo grid and photo detail scenes.
 If it's rendering the photo grid scene, the range `[index, index + 1]` is effective; if it's rendering the photo detail scene, the range `[index - 1, index]` is effective.
 - `0.99`-cliff: useful to create output range that "suddenly" changes at some point. **Question:** what if we want to create a cliff just to the left of `index`?
 Shall we use `index - 0.99`?
 Or something else?